Duffle and Holdall Guide

 What Fits Inside a Duffle or Holdall?

-• Clothing for short to extended trips
+• Clothing for short or extended trips

-• Shoes and bulkier items
+• Jackets and bulkier layers

-• Toiletries
+• Toiletries and travel essentials

-• Sports equipment or accessories
+• Sports clothing and permitted equipment

 • Packing cubes and organisers